dhcchh/Team-xgboosted---SMU-BIA-Datathon-2025/README.md

 ## 2. Installation Steps.
 ### A. Ensure Required Files Are Available
 Follow 2A to download all files into your local machine.

+Open a Powershell terminal on your local machine.
+All commands provided are run in that terminal.

 Make sure your current working directory is set to the folder where you want the files to be located with `cd your\directory`.
 Following that, clone the repository using the `git clone repo_link`.
 You should have all necessary files to run the app.
 ```
 cd /your/path/to/directory/dash_app